mrcjkb/haskell-tools.nvim/README.md

 >
 >It is suggested to use the stable branch if you would like to avoid breaking changes.

+To manually generate documentation, use `:helptags ALL`.

+>**Note**
+>
-For NixOS users with flakes enabled, this project provides outputs in the form of a package and an overlay; use it as you wish in your nixos or home-manager configuration.
+> For NixOS users with flakes enabled, this project provides outputs in the form of a package and an overlay; use it as you wish in your NixOS or home-manager configuration.
-It is also available on `nixpkgs`.
+> It is also available in `nixpkgs`.

 ## Quick Setup